Agricultural Economic Services

 The Western Cape Department of Agriculture is primarily responsible for the promotion of agriculture in all its rich diversity in the Western Cape.
 It provides a wide range of development, research and support services to the agricultural community in the Western Cape.

-The department’s administrative headquarters is situated on the historic farm, Elsenburg, in the picturesque Boland region.
-We also render services to new and commercial farmers from our research farms, Further Education and Training Centres, extension offices, state veterinary offices and animal health technicians situated throughout the province.
+The department’s administrative headquarters are situated on the historic farm, Elsenburg, in the picturesque Boland region.
+We also render services to new and commercial farmers and Agri workers from our regional research farms, Further Education and Training Centres, extension offices and state veterinary offices.

-About 45% of South Africa’s agricultural exports move through the province and the value added in the sector amounts to more than R16 billion per annum.
+About 45% of South Africa’s agricultural exports move through the Western Cape and the value-added in the sector amounts to just less than R21 billion per annum.

-The agricultural sector not only stimulates economic growth in the province, it also plays a major role in creating sustainable job opportunities.
-The department is very committed to deliver on Project Khulisa as part of the Western Cape Government’s Strategic Goal 1.
+The agricultural sector not only stimulates economic growth in the province, but it also plays a major role in creating sustainable job opportunities.
+The department is very committed to delivering on Project Khulisa as part of the Western Cape Government’s Strategic Goal 1.

 The department’s service area covers approximately 13 million hectares, of which 2 million hectares are under cultivation and 320 000 hectares are under irrigation.